Rik4rd0/Rik4rd0/README.md

 ## About me

-   - 🔭 Currently working on: developing backend solutions using Go and PostgreSQL.
-Also exploring hexagonal architectures and best development practices.
+   - 🔭 I'm currently working on developing backend microservices solutions with Java, Go, and PostgreSQL.
+I'm also exploring hexagonal architectures and development best practices.

    - 🌱 Currently learning: to program efficiently, applying best development practices, code optimization, and clean code principles.

    - 👯 Looking to collaborate on: software projects requiring best practices, microservices, and agile development using methodologies such as Scrum.